nglthu/gridDocument/readMe.md

 ## Solution

-Firstly, ASP.NET MVC, Entity Framework, JavaScript, Kendo UI, HTML are used to achieve the task above.
-(However, this task has not been limited by ASP.NET C# MVC; it can be done by Java if required)
+Firstly, ASP.NET MVC C#, Entity Framework, JavaScript, Kendo UI, Linq, HTML are used to achieve the task above.
+However, this task has not been limited by ASP.NET C# MVC; it can be done by Java if required.

 ###  Grid of Documents

 The input for grid is JSON type.
-Grid is read or updated data from actions of GetDocumentData and UpdateDocumentData. public JsonResult GetDocumentData()
+Grid is to read or update data from actions of GetDocumentData and UpdateDocumentData. public JsonResult GetDocumentData()
         {
             try